$127.46 at Backcountry

 Why You Should Trust Us

 Ian Nicholson is a professional guide, snow expert, and mountain climber extraordinaire.
 He and his team bring this review to fruition with their years of experience and expertise in a niche field.
 Ian is an IMFGA guide (the best there is) and guides snowy mountain summits and descents in Alaska, Washington, and California.
 He regularly uses ice axes while climbing up steep couloirs with skis strapped to his back, and while tackling more mellow mountaineering objectives.
 His expertise and nerdy gear obsession are unrivaled in the field.
 His commitment to in-depth research and heavy testing is what makes this review the best that you'll find on the internet.
 He spends hours hacking away at waterfalls, digging snow pits, and teaching self-arresting in a number of his outdoor education classes.

 Our testing process begins after spending hours researching the newest and best ice axes on the market.
 We selected 10 of the most current and up-to-date options.
-After ordering each at retail price we put in the muscle to test them side-by-side.
+We purchase each product at retail cost and put in the muscle to test them side-by-side.
 We hike up snowfields, dig snow pits, hack at technical water ice falls, self-arrest while guiding, teaching, and exploring the Washington North Cascades.
 All axes are put to the test while climbing alpine rock, ski-mountaineering, and embarking on snowy backpacking trips.
 Over a dozen guides specializing in alpine guiding have contributed to this review.